gotthardp/lorawan-server/doc/Handlers.md

   Field       | Type        | Explanation
  -------------|-------------|-------------------------------------------------------------
   time        | ISO 8601    | Specifies requested downlink time or `immediately`.
-When specified, the downlink is considered as Class C. port        | Integer     | LoRaWAN port number.
+When specified, the downlink is considered as Class C. port        | Integer     | LoRaWAN port number in the range 1-223.
 Optional for Class A: if not specified, the uplink port number will be used.
 Mandatory for Class C. data        | Hex String  | Raw application payload, encoded as a hexadecimal string. confirmed   | Boolean     | Whether the message shall be confirmed (false by default). pending     | Boolean     | Whether the application has more to send (false by default).